ecupaio/dcgffl/_past-seasons/season-22-spring-2022.md

 ---
-date: 2021-12-01 17:33:20 -0500
+date: 2022-06-01 17:00:20 -0400
 title: Season 22 - Spring 2022
-permalink: "/s21-summary/"
+permalink: "/s22-summary/"
 published: false

 ---
 **DCGFFL Season XXII Semi-Finals and Championship Game Recap**

-Congratulations to the [Blew Ball Busters](https://dcgffl.us16.list-manage.com/track/click?u=44f118b44c71d10ae3076bec3&id=db6ea2ae60&e=c3641de19c) (Carolina Blue) on their triumph over Fire in the Hole (Red), securing their victory and the DCGFFL Season Trophy!
-See here for the full bracket! [https://dcgffl.org/season-22-playoffs/](https://dcgffl.org/season-22-playoffs/ "https://dcgffl.org/season-22-playoffs/")
+Congratulations to the Shaken Not Stirred (Olive) on their triumph over Fire in the Hole (Red), securing their victory and the DCGFFL Season Trophy!

 ![](/img/a39dffb9-c81a-4b6c-a585-6509e13a8c7b.jpeg)